Kotlin/kotlin-by-example/examples/06_scope_functions/03_with.md

 # with

-`with` is a non-extension function that can be used to access members of its argument in a concise way: you can omit the instance when referring to its members.
+`with` is a non-extension function that can access members of its argument concisely: you can omit the instance name when referring to its members.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">